 I’m fourteen, my siblings are all seventeen (because they’re quintuplets), and believe it or not, we all have mental powers.
 Yes, freaky, side-show mind powers.
 Apparently our family’s part of some secret, ancient race that descended from Nephilim – fallen angels – like in the book of Genesis.

-Yeah.
 Anyway… hundreds of years ago, my father made a terrible mistake and now some really bad people are looking for him.
 And not just one group, but a whole bunch.
 High-tech pagan commandos, soil-borne demons, Nepheel Inquisitors – if they’re freaky and scary, they’re hunting our Father.
 And unfortunately, because I ‘borrowed’ a shape-shifting coin and took it beyond Father’s sphere of protection, the bad guys found us.
 They came in helicopters and blew the roof off our mansion on stilts.
-Then they broke into Father’s secret lab to steal our bassinet (that one’s a little tough to explain).
+They broke into Father’s secret lab to steal our bassinet (that one’s a little tough to explain).
 They captured our father.
-And now… they’re after us.

 I don’t know why, we never did anything to them, but they want us bad.
-We're worried as crap about our father, we'd like to find him and save him, but pretty much all we can do is run.
+We're worried as crap about our father.
+We'd really like to find him and save him, but pretty much all we can do is run.
 The one thing we’ve got going for us?
 Mental powers.
-But guess what -- they’re not that useful unless you need to prank one of your jerk brothers.
+But it turns out they’re not that useful unless you need to prank one of your jerk brothers.
 Oh, and we’ve also got a backpack full of ants.

 Sounds weird, I know, but it turns out to be important.